Codex Alimentarius

 Setting of Import Tolerances for Dimethomorph in Grapes

-EFSA has confirmed that proposed import tolerances for the fungicide dimethomorph in grapes are safe for consumers.
-This opinion supports continued market access for imported produce while the EU maintains its ban on domestic application of the substance.
+EFSA has confirmed that import tolerances for the fungicide dimethomorph in grapes are safe for consumers despite its non-approval for domestic use.
+This assessment provides a critical pathway for maintaining international supply chains while the EU enforces stricter residue limits for domestic agricultural production.

 efsa.europa.euEuropean UnionEuropean Union